Oddlem/Fosteringpets/Devlog.md

 3/13/2024
 Cleaned the main file, organized the folders.
 Put gif_test.gif and harold.png in "images", from "placeholder_images".
 I attempted to modualize, however I continued running into the  problem of circular dependancy.
 I decided it would be beneficial to study this more and come back at a later time so that I can focus more on fixing other problems.
-I ran into problems adding multiple creatures on screen, though the problem was simply that I wasn't adding them correctly to the sprite group correctly and it ended up working.
+I ran into issues adding multiple creatures on screen, though the problem was simply that I wasn't adding them correctly to the sprite group and it ended up working.

 Summary:
 -Added a readme and this devlog.
 -Added the ability to draw multiple objects (creatures) on the screen, with working collision.
 -Simplified player movement into functions.
 -Organized the main file.

+3/14/2024
+Created tile images and attempted to create a system to blit them across the screen.
+Originally tried using sprites, but switched to simply blitting them due to better performance.
+An algorithm to do this was successfully made using two stacking for loops, however, creating blocks with collision may still present as a problem.
+These may have to be sprites.

+3/15/2024
+Began working on creating specific tiles with collision, started using a similar loop that was used to make a box of wall tiles, but it wouldn't give any room for customization.
+Also, the biggest problem is that the player will move from room to room using doors, which wouldn't work with the system I wanted to use.
+I'd have to use only ONE kind of block and I wouldn't be able to choose where they go.
+What if I don't want the room to be a square and I wanted it to be a circle?
+How will they leave if there's no way to create an "exit"?

+I'm now planning on implementing a system that allows me to create and store tiles in a list.

+3/26/2024
+Decided to not go forward with creating a collision system for maps, since it's more of a priority to have a working prototype ready.
+Instead, I will disallow the player to move off-screen as a temporary fix.
+For today, I'm simply going to implement the ability for the player to interact with sprites using "e".

+3/28/2024
+Successfully added the ability to use "e" to prompt a dialogue box to appear.
+However, it it ONLY triggered by the player pressing said button, not by it's intended purpose of talking to the creatures.
+In other words, simply pressing this button will show someone "talking."
+The next priority is to implement a system where if the player is within a specific range of a creature, THEN pressing "e" reveals a dialogue window.

+Summary for this repository:
+-Created a function that automatically renders tiles across the entire screen -Cleaned up and organized some code in the main file, removed some unnecessary lines.
+-The appearance of a dialogue box once the player pressed "e".